open-goal/jak-project/README.md

   - performance stats for `SystemThread` (probably just get rid of these performance stats completely)
   - `mmap`ing executable memory
   - line input library (appears windows compatible?)
-- Clean up possible duplicate code in compiler/decompiler `util` folder
+- Clean up possible duplicate code in compiler/decompiler `util` folder, consider a common utility library
+- Clean up header guard names (or just use `#pragma once`?)
 - Investigate a better config format
   - The current JSON library seems to have issues with comments, which I really like
 - Clean up use of namespaces